-9. Left-click once on the coordinates display area to switch the display options.
+9. Left-click once on the coordinates display area to switch to a different coordinate display option.

 10. Note the coordinates display area has changed to show the length of the new line and its angle.
 Left-click once on the coordinates display area to switch back to using the world coordinate system.